Censera/guestmode/README.md

-# Eyes
+# eye

-Eyes is a Paper plugin for offline-mode servers that combines account authentication with world protection.
+eye is a Paper plugin for offline-mode servers that combines account authentication with world protection.

 Authentication answers **who are you?** World protection answers **what are you trusted to do?** They are separate checks that work together.